Type 1 Diabetes Mellitus

 Is Type 1 diabetes mellitus inherited?

-What is the typical age of onset for Type 1 diabetes mellitus?
+What are potential complications of Type 1 diabetes mellitus?

 If you have any feedback, please get in touch.